valgaze/speedybot/README.md

 ## In a nutshell

-Speedybot is a "toolkit" to take you from zero to a non-trivial bot as quickly as possible.
-Dive in immediately and focus on the stuff that matters-- features, workflows/integrations, content, & interactivity, etc
+Speedybot is a "toolkit" to take you from zero to a non-trivial bot as quickly as possible w/ a buttery-smooth developer experience (live-reload, intelli-sense, etc).
+Dive in immediately and focus on the stuff that matters-- content, workflows/integrations, processing files, etc

 Speedybot instruments on top of the incredibly useful **[webex-node-bot-framework](https://github.com/WebexSamples/webex-node-bot-framework)** and steps through the fastest path to a working bot and provides some convenience features

-Even if you don't use all of speedybot's features, if nothing else there are several helper utillties that are useful for crafting a rich conversation agent-- more details **[here](https://github.com/valgaze/speedybot/blob/master/docs/util.md)** Speedybot has one required dependency
+Speedybot also makes it easy to get up and running fast without worrying about tunneling, webhooks, etc.

+Speedybot can also give your bot $uperpowers-- **[see here for details on $uperpowers](https://github.com/valgaze/speedybot/blob/master/docs/superpowers.md)**

 ## Adding a new chat handler